How to increase direct bookings for hotels: Strategies, tools and best practices

 What are hotel direct bookings?

-Direct bookings happen when a guest reserves a room directly with your hotel - whether that's through your website, by phone, email or as a walk-in.
+Hotel direct bookings are reservations made directly with a hotel through its own channels, such as its website, booking engine, phone or front desk, without the involvement of third-party online travel agencies.
 Online direct bookings are typically powered by a hotel booking engine that is integrated into your website, giving guests a smooth, secure and user-friendly booking experience.

-The real challenge lies in convincing guests to book through your hotel website rather than an OTA.
-Below, we'll explore effective strategies that make a meaningful impact.
+The real challenge lies in convincing guests to book through your hotel website rather than an OTA, which is where the strategies below come into play.

 Differences between OTAs and direct bookings